Ravi-1105/DISTANCE-BETWEEN-TWO-POINTS/README.md

 To write a python program to find the distance two 2 points
 ## ALGORITHM:
 ### Step 1:
+Import math module
 ### Step 2:
+Take an input of coordinates
 ### Step 3:
 Substitute the values in the distance formula  ![formula](/formula.JPG)
 ### Step 4:
+Print the values
 ### Step 5:
+End of program
 ### PROGRAM:
 ```
 #Program to circulate n values.